akikr/content-generator-app/README.md

-# Content Generator App
+# Content Generator Application

-Welcome to the Content Generator App!
+Welcome to the Content Generator Application!
 This Spring Boot application provides a modern web interface for generating a consolidated text file from the contents of a local directory.
-You can feed this generated consolidated text file with a proper PROMPT to any LLM for preparing documentation, analyzing codebases, or code-review, this tool streamlines the process through an intuitive UI.
+You can feed this generated consolidated text file with a proper PROMPT to any Large Language Models (LLM) for preparing documentation, analyzing codebases, or code-review, this tool streamlines the process through an intuitive UI.

 - Tip: See a README generator PROMPT [here](HELP.md)